mavryk-network/mavryk-taquito/docs/michelsonmap.md

 ## To go further

-If you want to know more about `MichelsonMap` and some advanced usages (for example, how to use pairs as the map keys), you can learn in the [advanced tutorial](https://taquito.mavryk.org/docs/maps_bigmaps) available in the Taquito documentation.
+If you want to know more about `MichelsonMap` and some advanced usages (for example, how to use pairs as the map keys), you can learn in the [advanced tutorial](https://webmavryk.mavryk.org/docs/maps_bigmaps) available in the Webmavryk documentation.

-*April 2021, Taquito version 8.1.0*
+*April 2021, Webmavryk version 8.1.0*